OpenEvalProject/evals/manuscripts/elife-75346/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/012tb2g32 Tianjin Key Laboratory for Modern Drug Delivery & High-Efficiency; Collaborative Innovation Center of Chemical Science and Engineering; School of Pharmaceutical Science and Technology, Tianjin University Tianjin China
+1. Tianjin Key Laboratory for Modern Drug Delivery & High-Efficiency; Collaborative Innovation Center of Chemical Science and Engineering; School of Pharmaceutical Science and Technology, Tianjin University Tianjin China ([ROR:012tb2g32](https://ror.org/012tb2g32))
-2. https://ror.org/0152hn881 Department of Molecular Pharmacology, Tianjin Medical University Cancer Institute & Hospital; National Clinical Research Center for Cancer; Key Laboratory of Cancer Prevention and Therapy, Tianjin; Tianjin’s Clinical Research Center for Cancer Tianjin China
+2. Department of Molecular Pharmacology, Tianjin Medical University Cancer Institute & Hospital; National Clinical Research Center for Cancer; Key Laboratory of Cancer Prevention and Therapy, Tianjin; Tianjin’s Clinical Research Center for Cancer Tianjin China ([ROR:0152hn881](https://ror.org/0152hn881))
-3. https://ror.org/00zky9d41 Wuhan Institute of Physics and Mathematics, Chinese Academy of Sciences Wuhan China
+3. Wuhan Institute of Physics and Mathematics, Chinese Academy of Sciences Wuhan China ([ROR:00zky9d41](https://ror.org/00zky9d41))
-4. https://ror.org/03rmrcq20 Department of Biochemistry and Molecular Biology, The Life Sciences Centre, University of British Columbia Vancouver Canada
+4. Department of Biochemistry and Molecular Biology, The Life Sciences Centre, University of British Columbia Vancouver Canada ([ROR:03rmrcq20](https://ror.org/03rmrcq20))
-5. https://ror.org/012tb2g32 School of Life Sciences, Tianjin University Tianjin China
+5. School of Life Sciences, Tianjin University Tianjin China ([ROR:012tb2g32](https://ror.org/012tb2g32))

 † Corresponding author

 ## Abstract

 Several mutations identified in phospholamban (PLN) have been linked to familial dilated cardiomyopathy (DCM) and heart failure, yet the underlying molecular mechanism remains controversial.
-PLN interacts with sarco/endoplasmic reticulum Ca 2+ -ATPase (SERCA) and regulates calcium uptake, which is modulated by the protein kinase A (PKA)-dependent phosphorylation of PLN during the fight-or-flight response.
+PLN interacts with sarco/endoplasmic reticulum Ca2+-ATPase (SERCA) and regulates calcium uptake, which is modulated by the protein kinase A (PKA)-dependent phosphorylation of PLN during the fight-or-flight response.
 Here, we present the crystal structures of the catalytic domain of mouse PKA in complex with wild-type and DCM-mutant PLNs.
 Our structures, combined with the results from other biophysical and biochemical assays, reveal a common disease mechanism: the mutations in PLN reduce its phosphorylation level by changing its conformation and weakening its interactions with PKA.
 In addition, we demonstrate that another more ubiquitous SERCA-regulatory peptide, called another-regulin (ALN), shares a similar mechanism mediated by PKA in regulating SERCA activity.

 ## Introduction